CourseNotesBTH/DV2577/Cheat Sheet.md

 The most common consequences of a CSRF attack is **elevation of privileges**, **denial of service** and **spoofing**.

-A common string to identify a broken authorization vulnerability is ..?
+A common string to identify a broken authorization vulnerability is `http://example.com/login?userid=1337` where you try different values for the user id.

 If you are intercepting a web application, log in and find that it makes a request to `http://www.example.com/app?action=login&uname=jane&password=123456`, then the site incorrectly uses GET to send credentials.
 The site is also susceptible to CSRF attacks as the complete form is available as a URL.
-It is also possible that the site..?
+The page is served over HTTP which is never a good idea when sending credentials.

 ## Configuration / Code